thomastay/personal-blog/content/gzip_investigations.md

                          11000111
 ```

-To decode the huffman codes, we have to read up to the next 9 bits
+To decode the huffman codes, we have to (possibly) read up to the next 9 bits.
+We'll start by reading the bitstream bit by bit, until we identify a prefix that uniquely identifies which character it is.
+You can conceptually think of this as walking down the edges of the huffman tree.

-Then, the prefix of the next 9 bits will tell us how many bits we really needed to read.
-You can conceptually think of this as walking down the edges of the huffman tree too, but huffman decoders will usually just read 9 bits, look them up in the table, and then "put back" whatever bits it didn't need.
+Side note: Huffman decoders will usually just read 9 bits straight away, look them up in a table, and then "put back" whatever bits it didn't need, instead of wasting precious CPU cycles reading bit by bit.

-100100011 - this has the prefix 100, which tells us that is a literal between 0-143.
+Our next 9 bits is `100100011` - this has the prefix 100, which tells us that is a literal between 0-143.
 So it is only 8 bits (1001 0001).

 _Don't forget that the huffman codes are packed LSB to MSB, but are to be interpreted as an integer in big endian format.
-Why this insanity?_ ¯\\_(ツ)_/¯ ... _NOT my decision._
+Why this insanity?_ ¯\\_(ツ)_/¯ ...

 Decoding, we get: val = (10010001 subtract 00110000) = 145 - 48 = 97

 97 is the ASCII for 'a'.
 Perfect!